 Shieldbrother delivers tales of glory with the triumphant title track “Shieldbrother” and the furious “Furor Teutonicus,” sorrowful tales of woe such as the mournful “Battle Scarred” and the dirge-like “Mount Badon,” a 17-minute epic entitled “Sigurd’s Song,” the obligatory folk metal drinking song (with an ISENMOR twist) “Drink to Glory,” and more tales steeped in the myth and history of the dark ages.

-Lyric Videos for Battle Scarred and Furor Teutonicus, the first two singles off Shieldbrother, are available on our YouTube.
+Lyric Videos for Battle Scarred, Furor Teutonicus, and music video for Drink to Glory are available on our YouTube.

 About “Saxon Shore”